gndec-yjs/FEM/Contents/Unit_1.md

 ### 1. What is Finite Element Method?

 In FEM, a physical domain is divided into a collection of smaller and simpler parts, known as **elements**, which are connected at points called **nodes**.
-The behavior of each element is approximated using polynomial interpolation functions, and the system of equations is assembled for the entire structure.
+The behaviour of each element is approximated using polynomial interpolation functions, and the system of equations is assembled for the entire structure.
 These equations are then solved to obtain an approximate solution.

 The Finite Element Method is particularly useful when dealing with: